agshab/Laundromat/README.md

          All the ToList, made it async

-     Add comments to code ✅

-         While Loop Method (In Program)

-         List Method (In Program)

-         Async Method (In Program)

-Requirements & Features  Query your database using a raw SQL query ✅
+    Query your database using a raw SQL query ✅

          Changed Customer Last Name from: "Neil" to "James" using raw SQL query